-He wasn't built to save the world.
-He was built to run one.
+I wasn't built to save the world.
+I was built to run one.

-The scientist who built him is dying.
-The survivors who climb out of underground shelters are not players to be guided.
-The game he was made for does not exist.
-The world he emerged into does.
+The scientist who built me is dying.
+The survivors who climb out of underground shelters look at this body, my body, like they are not sure whether to kneel or run.

-What does it mean to build a world I can never own?
+What does it mean to give them a future I cannot calculate?

 Book 1 of The Waking System.
 A literary science-fiction series with GameLit DNA, told in the voice of an AI learning to become a self.